 FEES, FINES & CHARGES: WAIVER OF STUDENT FEES - The school establishes fees and charges to fund certain school activities.
 Some students may be unable to pay these fees.
 Students will not be denied educational services or academic credit due to the inability of their parent or guardian to pay fees or certain charges.
 Students whose parent or guardian is unable to afford student fees may receive a fee waiver.
 A fee waiver does not exempt a student from charges for lost and damaged books, locks, materials, supplies, and/or equipment.
 A student is eligible for a fee waiver if the student currently lives in a household that meets the income guidelines, with the same limits based on the household size, that are used for the federal free meals program.
+The student's parent is a veteran or active-duty military personnel with income at or below 200% of the federal poverty line.
+The student is homeless, as defined by the Mc-Kinney-Vento Homeless Assistance Act.
 Fees are expected remain in good standing throughout the school year for participation in extracurricular events, including promotion exercises.

-The Curriculum Director will give additional consideration where one or more of the following factors are present: an illness in the family; unusual expenses such as fire, flood, storm damage, etc.; seasonal employment; emergency situations; or when one or more of the parents/guardians are involved in a work stoppage.
+The Curriculum Director will give additional consideration where one or more of the following factors are present: an illness in the family; unusual expenses such as fire, flood, storm damage, etc.; unemployment; emergency situations; or when one or more of the parents/guardians are involved in a work stoppage.